pingcap/docs/tidb-cloud/serverless-export.md

 ### Amazon S3

-To export data to Amazon S3, you need to provide one of the following access methods for your Amazon S3 bucket:
+To export data to Amazon S3, you need to provide the following information:

+- uri: `s3://<bucket-name>/<file-path>`
+- one of the following access methods:
-- [Access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html): make sure the access key has these permissions: `s3:PutObject` and `s3:ListBucket`.
+  - [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html): make sure the access key has the `s3:PutObject` and `s3:ListBucket` permissions.
-- [Role arn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html): make sure the role arn has these permissions: `s3:PutObject` and `s3:ListBucket`.
+  - [role arn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html): make sure the role arn has the `s3:PutObject` and `s3:ListBucket` permissions.

 ### Google Cloud Storage

+To export data to Google Cloud Storage, you need to provide the following information:

+- uri: `gs://<bucket-name>/<file-path>`
-To export data to Google Cloud Storage, you need to provide a **base64 encoded** [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for your Google Cloud Storage bucket.
-Make sure the service account key has these permissions: `storage.objects.create`.
-You may also need `storage.objects.delete` permission when you export to a non-empty folder.
+- access method: a **base64 encoded** [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for your bucket.
+Make sure the service account key has the `storage.objects.create` permission.

 > **Note:**
 >